 Welcoming Children At the start of the day, children should be welcomed into school and into the classroom.
-This includes the Head/SLT being visible on the doors and staff standing at their classroom door.
+As part of our response to keeping the school Covid secure, each classroom has its own dedicated entrance and exit for the start and end of the day.
+Volume One of the key factors in keeping everybody safe is the importance of children speaking quietly in school.
+There should be no shouting or singing.
 Lining Up Children must line up quickly and quietly.
 Each class needs to have a clear lining-up order, where children who may trigger behaviour issues with other children are not together or near each other.
-This needs to be adhered to when walking around the school and sitting in assembly.
+Assemblies and other gatherings have been postponed until further notice, but it is still important that children are practiced in this, for example for fire practice.
 Please make sure that your class lining up order is on display in your classroom.
-Breaktimes/end of lunchtime Teachers need to be out promptly at the end of breaktimes/lunchtimes and be proactive in ensuring that the children are ready to go into school Teachers on duty need to be in the playground a minute before the start of breaktime, taking their class with them.
-Collective Worship Classes must be accompanied into assembly by their teacher, even if the teacher's presence is not then required.
-Children need to come to assembly in silence - it is the class teacher's responsibility to ensure this.
-Children who may disrupt the assembly need to be seated near the end of the line so that incidents can be dealt with without major disturbance (this links back to lining-up order) Staff staying in assembly are expected to be supportive and proactive when dealing with behaviour.
-It is not down to the member of staff leading the assembly.
-Conduct around the building or Responsible Conduct It is important that the children are calm and sensible when moving around the building.
+Breaktimes/end of lunchtime Teachers need to be out promptly at the end of breaktimes/lunchtimes and be proactive in ensuring that the children are ready to go into school Classes will have staggered breaks to keep bubbles separate.
+Collective Worship Collective worship in the hall has been suspended, but we will still be having gatherings via Zoom.
+It is important that children are respectful and focused in these sessions.
+Conduct around the building or Responsible Conduct It is important that the children are calm and sensible when moving around the building and follow any one way system.
+Any 'pinch points' should be avoided and children should not mingle with other bubbles.
 The expectation is that children walk around the school at all times and for all staff to be proactive in challenging this if it is not the case.

 Children should not be disruptive to others and this should also be challenged.
 Uniform It is important that children follow the uniform policy and where this is not the case, the class teacher should raise this with the parent at the end of the day.
 The SLT can be utilised to provide further support where necessary.
 The uniform policy will be enforced and spot checks will be made.
 In particular, no jewellery, no nail varnish and no trainers must be worn.
 Drinks The only drink allowed in the classroom is water.
 If a child has a particular issue where they will only drink juice, this must be kept in the cloakroom in a bag, where it can be accessed at breaktimes.
-Changing Room Behaviour The expectations around the children changing in the changing room are exactly the same as them working in class.
-Breaktime/lunchtime Children should not be hanging around in the corridors or rooms during breaktime and lunchtime.
+Changing Rooms The use of the changing rooms is suspended.
+Key Stage 2 children should attend school on the day of PE lessons in their kit.
+Key Stage 1 children can get changed in their classrooms.
+Breaktime/lunchtime Children should on no account be hanging around in the corridors or rooms during breaktime and lunchtime.
 It is the responsibility of all staff to challenge this.
 Litter It is important that everybody is respectful of their environment.
 Nobody should be littering around the school.
 Any cases of this must be challenged.